FreeCAD/DevelopersHandbook/designguide/principles.md

 - Aesthetics - Not a replacement for good design, but helps compensate for minor flaws.
 Poor aesthetics can ruin an otherwise well designed functional flow. ([*Aesthetic-Usability Effect*](laws-of-ux.md#aesthetic-usability-effect))

+- Avoid providing multiple ways to achieve the same goal.
+Providing alternative methods seems like a benefit to the user but requires the user to process/understand why two methods exist and how they may  differ.
+  From [the zen of python]([PEP 20 – The Zen of Python | peps.python.org](https://peps.python.org/pep-0020/#the-zen-of-python)): "There should be one-- and preferably only one --obvious way to do it."

 - Attempt to make user interactions and software responses as fluid and quick as possible.
 Ideally below 400ms. ([*Doherty threshold*](laws-of-ux.md#doherty-threshold))

 - Avoid making interactive elements too small.
 The size of elements should be large enough to prevent a majority of 'miss-clicks'. ([*Fitts's Law*](laws-of-ux.md#fitts-law))